pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Inspecting the contracted graph above, vertex 3 is part of the contracted graph and vertex 7 belongs to the contracted subgraph of vertex 5.
 In the following query:

- - expand7 holds the contracted vertices of vertex where it belongs. (belongs to vertex 5)
+ - expand7 holds the contracted vertices of vertex where vertex 7 belongs. (belongs to vertex 5)
  - vertices_in_graph hold the vertices that belong to the contracted graph and the contracted vertices of vertex 5.
  - when selecting the edges, only edges that have the source and the target in that set are the edges belonging to the contracted graph, that is done in the WHERE clause.

-Visually, looking at the original graph, going from 3 to 7: 3 -> 2 -> 5 -> 8 -> 7, and in the contracted graph, it is also 3 -> 5 -> 8 -> 7.
+Visually, looking at the original graph, going from 3 to 7: 3 -> 2 -> 5 -> 8 -> 7, but in the contracted graph, it is 3 -> 5 -> 8 -> 7.
 The results, on the contracted graph do not match the results as if it was done on the original graph.
 This is because the path contains edge 19 which is added by the contraction algorithm.

 .. literalinclude:: doc-contraction.queries